The Executive’s Guide to LinkedIn Profiles That Get Results

 The executives who rise above the noise are not always the loudest, they are the clearest.

-If you really believe in the value of servant leadership, show it.
+If you really believe in the value of servant leadership, you need to show it.

 Your LinkedIn profile is your story, your proof of performance, and your opportunity to shape perception before a single meeting takes place.